Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 #### Step 1

-- Log in with your credentials
+Log in with your credentials

 ![6](assets/sf-6-login.png)

-- Bookmark this URL for easy, future access
+**Bookmark this URL for easy, future access**

 Resize your browser window, so that you can view this guide and your web browser side-by-side and follow the lab instructions.
 If possible, use a secondary display dedicated to the lab guide.

 #### Step 2

-- Log into your Snowflake account and have a clear screen to start working with.
+Log into your Snowflake account.
+By default it will open up